iterative/dvc.org/static/docs/commands-reference/add.md

 4. Create a corresponding DVC file (metafile `.dvc`) and store the checksum to identify the cache entry.
 5. Add the _target_ filename to `.gitignore` (if Git is used in this workspace) to prevent it from being committed to the Git repository.
-This behavior is prevented if the workspace is initialized with the `--no-scm` option.
 6. Instructions are printed showing `git` commands for adding the files to a Git repository.
-If a different SCM system is being used, use the equivalent command for that system.
+If a different SCM system is being used, use the equivalent command for that system or nothing is printed if `--no-scm` was specified for the repository.

-The result is data file is added to the DVC cache, and the Git repository stores the metafile (`.dvc`).
+The result is data file is added to the DVC cache, and DVC metafiles (`.dvc`) can be tracked via Git or other version control system.
 The stage file (metafile) lists the added file as an `out` (output) of the stage, and references the DVC cache entry using the checksum.
 See [DVC File Format](/doc/user-guide/dvc-file-format) for the detailed description of the DVC _metafile_ format.

 By default DVC tries a range of link types (`reflink`, `hardlink`, `symlink`, or `copy`) to try to avoid copying any file contents and to optimize DVC file